 Holy basil contains linalool, which along with other compounds in the essential oil help control the release of the stress hormone cortisol, which not only eases anxiety symptoms but also helps prevent health problems associated with high blood glucose levels, which is released along with cortisol as part of our body’s fight-or-flight response.

 Blue chamomile contains thujone, alpha-pinene, beta-pinene, and myrcene, so it is one of the most effective stress relievers around.
 A 2016 study from the Perelman School of Medicine at the University of Pennsylvania found that chamomile helped ease symptoms of stress and anxiety.
 9

-There are many different types of mood disorders which impact as much as 20 percent of the population, according to estimates.
+Some say that a mood disorder impact as much as 20 percent of the population.
 Many are caused by disruptions in the levels of certain hormones or neurotransmitters.